On Curvature Tensors of Hermitian Manifolds: The conformal change of metrics and bisectional curvatures

 To close this article, let us leave the readers with the following vague question, namely, can we further study K\"ahler-like and G-K\"ahler-like metrics on compact non-K\"ahlerian complex manifold of dimension $3$ that is Calabi-Yau, that is, with trivial canonical line bundle and finite fundamental group?
 Is there a role that K\"ahler-like or G-K\"ahler-like metrics can play in the Strominger system (\cite{Strominger}, \cite{Fu-Yau}) on such manifolds?

 \vs

 \textbf{Acknowledgments.} We would like to thank Bennett Chow, Gabriel Khan, Kefeng Liu, Lei Ni, Hongwei Xu, and Xiaokui Yang for their interests and encouragement.
-We would also like to thank Qingsong Wang who carefully read the manuscript and pointed out a numbers of inaccuracies.
+We also thank Qingsong Wang who carefully read the manuscript and pointed out a number of inaccuracies.
+The authors are grateful to an anonymous referee for many helpful suggestions which improved the exposition of the paper.